stackotter/stackotter-website/src/blog/the-joseph-challenge.md

 As with APender's Ark Challenge page, I'm using this page to track my progress through all of [Joseph's CTF challenges](https://github.com/josephsurin/my-ctf-challenges).

 If you're doing a similar sort of challenge, you might find my [generate-challenge-index.py](https://github.com/stackotter/stackotter-website/blob/main/scripts/generate-challenge-index.py) script useful.
 I created it to scrape all of the challenges from Joseph's challenge repository and reorganise them by difficulty.
-You can likely update it
+You can likely update it to fit your needs.

 ## Difficulty: 👶